-One-semester English language training can be provided prior to the start of the academic studies for a limited number of students whose English ability is lower but otherwise qualified.
+One-semester English language training can be provided prior to the start of the academic studies for a limited number of students whose English ability is lower (be able to score TOEFL IBT 48-60) but otherwise qualified.
 These students are often from rural provinces, disabled or have other strong extenuating circumstances.
 English training takes place in fall semesters.
 For these students who are required to take English training, they would leave Mongolia in the fall semester and would start their academic studies in the spring semester.
 Their time in the U.S. would therefore be one academic year.

 - Travel Allowance: Participants are provided with small allowance for luggage and other travel-related expenses.